svenssonaxel/cygwin-portable/README.txt

 Usage hints:

 - During install, cygwin\Cygwin.bat is created.
 It's not portable, so don't use it.
-  Instead, use Cygwin-portable.bat or cygwin\portable-cygwin\Cygwin.bat to start a shell.
+  Instead, use Cygwin-portable.bat to start a shell.

 - Your home directory is /home, not /home/username.
   This way you're always at home whoever you happen to be.